aaronfreed/vaf/README.md

   - This flat-out breaks if you aren’t using at least Aleph One 1.7, and I don’t care.
 Upgrade your Aleph One.
   - I don’t know what sort of preview to do for the 2x or 4x transfer modes.
 Contact me (see directly above) if you have any ideas.
 - The new “Realign when retexturing” option preserves the old behavior of Vasara of realigning textures to (0,0) when you change a texture.
 I currently have it disabled by default, since it’s possible to realign textures to (0,0) manually with it disabled, while it’s *not* possible to preserve existing texture alignment with it *enabled*, but sometimes having it enabled is useful behavior.
+- The new “Decouple transparent sides” option disables Vasara’s standard behavior of editing the transparent side on the reverse of the one you’re looking at.
+The obvious applications that come to mind for this are:
+  - Aligning sides separately – useful for fixing faulty alignment, of which two kinds are especially common:
+    - Incorrectly aligned “2x” and “4x” textures (the default alignment behavior assumes a texture size of 1 WU)
+    - Alignment that got screwed up on only one side (“align adjacent” has never aligned both sides correctly)
+  - Applying different lights to each side – perhaps there’s a light on one side of the texture
+  - Applying entirely different textures to each side – especially useful if one texture is a horizontal flip of the other
+  - Applying a texture to only one side of a line

 ----------------------------------------------------------------
 ### BUG FIXES, CURRENT ISSUES, PLANNED FEATURES, AND CREDITS: